Montyscripts/SpeakSee-v1.5/README.md

 If errors occur, restart your PC and try again.

 Still stuck?
-Contact support! 📧
+Contact support via email! 📧

 🌟 Pro Tip: Want to move the app?
 Copy the entire dist folder to keep everything working!